trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

 ### Specify the s3fs driver opts

-This uses the `driver_opts.servers` to define a comma separated list s3fs options.
+This uses the `driver_opts.s3fsopts` to define a comma separated list s3fs options.
 The rules for specifying the volume is the same as the previous section.

 Example in docker-compose.yml assuming the alias was set as `s3fs`: